-Forget for a moment all what i tell at the start; heavy stuff like chemicals, oxygen inhibitors, foaming, scale formation etc. Imagine what will happen if we run boiler on untreated boiler !
+Forget for a moment all that I tell at the start; heavy stuff like chemicals, oxygen inhibitors, foaming, scale formation, etc. Imagine what will happen if we run a boiler on an untreated boiler!
 There will be formation of salt deposits on tubes restricting heat transfer ability.
 Soon they will start to overheat at different spots leading to frequent tube failure and pressure drop.

-With no further steps to treat contaminated boiler water, even corrosion and oxidation will follow suit with heavy salt deposits / scale formation.
-This will lead to drastic decrease in boiler efficiency even failure.
+With no further steps to treat contaminated boiler water, even corrosion and oxidation will follow suit with heavy salt deposits/scale formation.
+This will lead to a drastic decrease in boiler efficiency even failure.
 Hence the purpose of boiler water treatment is to check feed water quality to avoid such conditions.

 The first step in boiler water treatment is to collect and test the samples of feed water from the boiler.
 The samples of water taken from sampling cock of the boiler relatively represents the current state of the boiler.
 As it shows the actual condition of water in the tubes rather than cleaning feed water being supplied.

 This is because the hot water evaporating in the boiler steam drum affects the concentration of solid in the water.
 So always take water samples from the sampling cock.
 Wipe off the water from the sample cock for few seconds before taking samples to make sure there is no sediments in the line.

 Allow water to flow from the sample jar / bottle to prevent air pockets from being sealed in the jar keeping the bottle air tight before testing.
 There are different tests conducted on the sample which are as follows: